 And is that the Picu Pierzu (1.542 m.) it is a mountain that already stands out clearly from those around it because of its slenderness.
 We are talking about a kind of gigantic and rocky pyramid that rises proudly over its surroundings, spotting itself from numerous points.
 To get there, it's best to start the easy way: the climb up the South from Collada Llomena (The rest of its slopes have large collapses, with extreme slopes and long routes, in conditions of poor visibility and loss of orientation these routes are dangerous and very ill-advised).

-The itinerary we propose here is easy ascension, the best possible route, with a distance and a relatively accessible slope, of short duration, well signposted and with an extraordinary landscape in our path.
+The itinerary we propose here is easy ascension, the best possible route, with a relatively affordable distance and unevenness, of short duration, well signposted and with an extraordinary landscape in our path.
 That is why it is very important choose a totally clear day; a key factor to take into account to admire the tour doubly and enjoy the views once at the top.

 The Collada de Llomena